bpfverif/agni/README.md

 instruction.
 When a program is found the POC sequence is shown in minimal form.
 Lastly we provide an aggregate synthesis table which denotes the amount of violations to be synthesized and whether the synthesis was successful in producing them all, as well as the respective program lengths.
+In general, each POC is documented in a separate log in `/home/cav23-artifact/bpf-verification/results` which we can then use to manually produce a BPF program.

 ### Long Version (Optional)
 ```